Race & Ethnic Studies

 - to provide opportunities for students to experience racial and ethnic contexts that take them beyond their own cultural backgrounds.

-Contact the Race & Ethnic Studies program coordinator.
+Contact Robert Seguin, Associate Professor of English/Coordinator of the Race & Ethnic Studies Program